List of Futurama characters: Professor Farnsworth

-As a relative of Fry, Professor Farnsworth is also voiced by Billy West, using a combination of impressions of Burgess Meredith and Frank Morgan.
+Billy West uses a combination of impressions of Burgess Meredith and Frank Morgan.
 However, in the "Action Delivery Force" segment of "Reincarnation", the Professor is voiced by David Herman.

 Hermes Conrad

-Hermes Conrad is a workaholic bureaucrat and the accountant at Planet Express.
+Hermes Conrad (voiced by Phil LaMarr) is a workaholic bureaucrat and the accountant at Planet Express.
 He is from Jamaica and speaks with a heavy accent.
 He manages the Planet Express delivery business with responsibilities that include paying bills, giving out legal waivers, and notifying next of kin.
 Hermes is very enthusiastic about the Limbo and was once an Olympic limbo athlete.
 An accident in the 2980 Olympic Games in which a fan broke his back trying to emulate Hermes left him traumatized, and he could not bring himself to limbo again until decades later when it was needed.
 The series also alludes to Hermes using cannabis, though he is never seen using it, partially due to prime-time television censorship standards at the time of Futurama's original run.

 Hermes frequently admonishes the staff for not working hard enough, and strongly dislikes Zoidberg, often treating him as a "thing" and not a person.
 Zoidberg is generally oblivious to this, considering Hermes his friend, but upon learning the truth in "The Six Million Dollar Mon", he callously calls out Hermes for his treatment of him.
 Later episodes show them building an uneasy rapport, with Hermes slowly softening to Zoidberg.
 He is also known to dislike labor unions, once referring to Labor Day as created by "fat-cat union gangsters", though seconds later he exclaims "Hot damn, a day off!" upon learning that it was that very day ("When Aliens Attack"), and consulting Glurmo about firing the entire crew and replacing them with Grunka-Lunkas for half the pay ("Fry and the Slurm Factory").
 It is a recurring gag that Hermes wants to kill some or all of the members of the Planet Express crew; in "The Farnsworth Parabox", he suggests that Leela shoot the rest of the crew and ponders ejecting the entire crews of both universes into the sun.